This script is for cPanel users. It only configures services for the user that runs the script.

 If ubic does not exist in your PATH, you must add it to your configuration.
 For example, you might add the following line to your

 Jailshell users cannot see the status of their previously started Tomcat service.
 The default jailshell permissions only allow users to view their current session's processes.
-If they attempt to restart an already active service with Ubic, the system will launch a duplicate process.
+If they attempt to restart an already active service with Ubic, the system launches a duplicate process.

 You can use the following arguments to manage your services with Ubic, where